geomoose/gm3/docs/howto/print-layouts.md

 <!-- {% endraw %} -->

 `custom_layouts` contains:
-* `label` - The name of this layout presented to the user in the Print Preview dialog.
+* `label` - The label present in the language json file (e.g. `en.json`) that is converted to what is presented to the user in the Print Preview dialog.
 * `orientation` - Page orientation.
 One of `'landscape'` or `'portrait`'.
 * `page` - The page size (as supported by [usejsdoc.org]).  e.g. `'letter'`, `'a4'`, ...
 * `units` - The units used to specify the position of elements (e.g. for `x`,`y`,`width`,`height`,`strokeWidth`,...).
 Can any units supported by jsDoc including: `'in'`, `'mm'`, `'pt'`.